 This class is aimed at the beginning-intermediate level introducing to the advanced level.
 This includes ease of usage of multiple varieties of tools and techniques in subtle ways that greatly influence the treatment outcome.
 The anatomy and theory learned in this course will benefit any acupuncturist who wants to learn about facial care broadly, and take it to the next level of detail.

 Are there specific skincare products that must be used?

 No, this facial can be done with any type of lubricant such as a neutral squalane or argan oil.
 However, in order to individualize treatment, I encourage the use of a variety of different toners, moisturizers, masks, and pearl powder, suited to different skin and constitutional presentations.
-We will go over this in class, with some reference materials for further reading, including herbal formulas.
+We will go over this in class, with some reference materials for further reading.